Light-shining-through-wall cavity setups for probing ALPs

-At first let us consider the typical LSW setup consisting of two RF cavities which are placed both into a strong static magnetic field~\cite{Hoogeveen:1992nq}.
+\textbf{MF emitter + M$^*$F receiver.} At first let us consider the typical LSW setup consisting of two RF cavities which are placed both into a strong static magnetic field~\cite{Hoogeveen:1992nq}.
 The experimental realization of that idea was carried out by the CROWS experiment \cite{Betz:2013dza}.
-We show the sensitivity of this type of experiment for the characteristic volume of the emitter and receiver cavities $V_{\rm rec} = V_{\rm em} \simeq 1\, \mbox{m}^3$, their quality factor $Q \simeq 10^5$, and the typical value of the static magnetic field $B_0^{\rm em} = B_0^{\rm rec} = 3 \, {\rm T}$ in Fig.~\ref{fig:CROWS}.
-We consider the benchmark emitter power $P_{\rm em} \simeq 100 \ {\rm kW}$ which leads to the magnitude of the pump mode $E^{\rm em}_{0} = 3 \, {\rm MV/m} \ (B^{\rm em}_0 = 0.01 \, \rm{T})$ for the corresponding volume and quality factor.
+We show the sensitivity of this type of experiment for the characteristic volume of the emitter and receiver cavities $V_{\rm rec} = V_{\rm em} \simeq 1\, \mbox{m}^3$, the receiver quality factor\footnote{Note that the receiver quality factor can be as large as $Q_\text{rec} \sim 10^6$ if one exploits specific superconducting tapes in relatively small cavity volumes \cite{PhysRevApplied.17.L061005}.
+We expect that it would be a challenging issue for larger cavity volumes.} $Q_{\rm rec} \simeq 10^5$.
+We consider the characteristic magnitude of the emitter pump mode $E^{\rm em}_{0} = 3 \, {\rm MV/m} \ (B^{\rm em}_0 = 0.01 \, \rm{T})$.
+It is worth noticing that the emitter quality factor $Q_{\rm em}$ can be smaller by several times \cite{Tantawi:2007zzb} than the receiver quality factor $Q_{\rm rec} \simeq 10^5$ due to the high power of the pump mode.
+Given the volume and quality factor, the emitter power is of the order of $P_{\rm em} \sim 100 \, \rm{kW}$.
+The latter to be a reasonable power for injection in the emitter.
+The typical value of the static magnetic field are taken as $B_0^{\rm em} = B_0^{\rm rec} = 3 \, {\rm T}$ in Fig.~\ref{fig:CROWS}.
 The distance between receiver and emitter walls is $\Delta = 0.5$ m.
 The pump mode of the emitter and the signal mode of the receiver are TM$_{010}$.